Click here to return to Internship Information

 1. Working the specified number of hours -- Seventy contact hours with the internship organization are required for each hour of academic credit.

 3. Completion of an academic project -- Early in the semester during which academic credit is to be earned the student and the Internship Coordinator will meet to negotiate the terms of this project.
-For a three hour internship a 7 to 10 page paper of some kind is typically required, although all aspects of this project are negotiable.
+For a three hour internship a 3 to 5 page paper of some kind is typically required, although all aspects of this project are negotiable.
+It need not be a paper.
+The size of the academic project varies according to the number of hours of academic credit.
 It is best when the student suggests a project, or at least initiates the discussion.
-The nature of the agreement should be reflected in the student's internship file on the Check-Off Sheet, a copy of which should be provided to the student at the time the agreement is concluded.

 Grading Policies